feiglab/ProteinStructureEmbedding/README.md

 To train a new model:

 1. Make sure you have PyTorch datasets generated.
 See [Generating Datasets](#generating-datasets) for more info.
 2. See the `train_GSnet.py` and `train_aLCnet.py` scripts for examples on how to train our models.
-Sample data for training both GSnet and aLCnet was provided for selected IDP structures.
+Sample data for training both GSnet and aLCnet was provided for selected structures.

 ## More info